-Do you feel overwhelmed with how much there is to do around the house?
+Do you feel overwhelmed by how much there is to do around the house?
 Enlist your children with our list of 12 Chores for Kids They Can Do Themselves!

 Do you feel like you are the only one that ever cleans and picks up around your house?